Sebvw/three-tier-web-application/README.md

 * Store state file externally e.g. S3/DyanmoDB
 * Improve code to allow to be easily deploy into multiple environments
 * Use HTTPS for connections + certificates
+* Use secrets for RDS password (e.g. vault secret)

 Resources:
 * VPC